Detecting derived equivalences with the CHZ criterion: Introduction

 In 2018, Chen, Han and Zhou \cite{chen-han-zhou-19} introduced a homological criterion which completely characterises the torsion pairs in an abelian category which induce derived equivalence.
 This criterion has the advantage of being internal to the abelian category, instead of referring to the derived category.
 The goal of this paper is to showcase the practical application of this criterion in various contexts.
 We want to convice the reader that it proves to be a useful computational tool in detecting derived equivalences in several concrete situations, while at the same time it allows to draw theoretical consequences which would be difficult to prove otherwise.

 \textbf{Structure of the paper.} In Section~\ref{sec:preliminaries} we recall the necessary preliminaries and the criterion by Chen, Han and Zhou (Theorem~\ref{thm:chz}).

 In Section~\ref{sec:general-applications}, we cover the first two applications, which take place in a general setting.
-In \S\ref{subsec:stable}, we show that, in an abelian category with injective envelopes, all \emph{stable} torsion pairs (that is, those for which the torsion class is closed under taking injective envelopes) induce derived equivalence (Proposition~\ref{prop:stable-dereq}).
-We give several examples of stable torsion pairs (Example~\ref{ex:stable}), which notably include all hereditary torsion pairs over a commutative noetherian ring (Proposition~\ref{prop:stable-commutative-noetherian}).
+In \S\ref{subsec:stable}, we show that, in an abelian category with enough injectives (respectively, projectives), all \emph{injective-splitting} (respectively \emph{projective-splitting}) torsion pairs induce derived equivalence.
+We give several examples of torsion pairs with these properties (Example~\ref{ex:stable}), which notably include all hereditary torsion pairs over a commutative noetherian ring (Proposition~\ref{prop:stable-commutative-noetherian}), all torsion pairs over a regular commutative noetherian ring (Proposition~\ref{prop:regular}), and all torsion pairs of the category of quasi-coherent sheaves over the projective line (Proposition~\ref{prop:sheaves}).
 In \S\ref{subsec:gldim2}, we instead consider abelian categories of global dimension at most two.
 In this setting, we show that if the category admits a noetherian generator (respectively, artinian cogenerator) $M$, the torsion and torsion-free part of $M$ are enough to determine whether a given torsion pair induces derived equivalence (Proposition~\ref{prop:gldim2}).
 As a consequence, if such an object $M$ exists, the class of torsion pairs giving derived equivalence is closed under taking joins (respectively, meets) of arbitrary chains in the lattice of torsion pairs (Proposition~\ref{prop:gldim2-chains}).
 For example, both these results apply to the category of modules over a finite-dimensional algebra of global dimension at most two.